Rand-ludtke/rand-dnd/content/towns and cities/Direfosefo/Direfosefo.md

 ##### Alta Estate

-A charming two-story home near **High Altitude Brews**, with a small herb garden where ingredients for the café’s signature drinks are grown.
+A charming three-story home near **High Altitude Brews**, with a small herb garden where ingredients for the café’s signature drinks are grown.
 The owners live here, close enough to oversee daily operations while enjoying a peaceful view of the lake.

 **Culture & Atmosphere:** Direfosefo has a welcoming and laid-back atmosphere, with a mix of locals and travelers creating a dynamic yet peaceful energy.
 Festivals are occasionally held near the Shimmering Pool, celebrating the town’s unique charm and supernatural allure.